vise890/surveyor/README.md

 This is a fork of my project for [Shelter Associates](http://shelter-associates.org/) to help them inputting data in their database, but with a bit of work, it could be adopted to be more flexible.

 Surveyor is quite messy at this stage.
-So use at your own risk.
+Use at your own risk :)

 # If this gets published, please note:
 - Login and general security are not implemented